b215826/manu-joseph-opinion-pieces/README.md

 > [!IMPORTANT]
 > No copyright infringement is intended.
 This material is provided solely
 > for educational and intellectual purposes.
-All content and pieces are
+All material is
 > copyrighted by either the original author or the publisher.

 ## Technical details